About the WCC

 What is AmeriCorps?

-Approximately 15 percent of our funding is provided through an AmeriCorps grant (Grant number #19ESHWA0010002).
-This grant funding helps support the living allowance, benefits, and AmeriCorps scholarships for 285 of members.
+Approximately 15 percent of our funding is provided through an AmeriCorps grant (Grant #19ESHWA0010002).
+These funds help support the living allowance, benefits, and AmeriCorps scholarships for our WCC members.

-The Corporation for National and Community Service (CNCS) is the federal agency that houses AmeriCorps.
-Working with local partners, CNCS programs tackle some of the most pressing challenges facing the nation.
-AmeriCorps engages more than 80,000 Americans in service each year at 21,600 sites across the country.
+AmeriCorps, a federal agency, brings people together to tackle the country’s most pressing challenges through national service.
+AmeriCorps engages more than 250,000 Americans in service each year at 40,000 sites across the country.
 In addition to grant funding, AmeriCorps support has resulted in $138.6 million in AmeriCorps scholarships in Washington since 1994.
 See a list of AmeriCorps programs in Washington.